perkzen/go-gin-example/README.md

 Work in progress...

-Go rest api using the framework Gin and MongoDb database.
+Go rest api using the framework Gin, MongoDb database and JWT authentication.

 Server is running at <a> http://localhost:8080/api/v1 </a>